-Farmer is a former member of the University of Rochester.
-She is a member of the University’s Diversity Advisory Council and serves on the national advisory board for the National Center for State Courts’ Community Engagement in the Courts initiative.
+Farmer is a former member of the University of Rochester Board of Trustees’ Diversity Advisory Council and a former member of the advisory board for the National Center for State Courts’ Community Engagement in the Courts initiative.
 She earned a Bachelor of Arts in English and political science from the University of Rochester.